Łuciuk: Children’s Improvisations

 In 2020, I was commissioned by PWM Edition to record five films showcasing educational piano music by Polish composers.
 Captivated by my new musical discoveries, I have continued to independently explore and review the music of Chopin’s land…

-Of the many excellent educational books in the PWM Edition “cat” range for young learners, Julius Łuciuk’s Children’s Improvisations for Piano is one of the most striking in every sense, from the stunning cover to the extraordinary music within.
+Of the many excellent educational books in the PWM Edition “cat” range for young learners, Juliusz Łuciuk’s Children’s Improvisations for Piano is one of the most striking in every sense, from the stunning cover to the extraordinary music within.

 In this article I will introduce the book, as well as including the PWM tutorial video featuring my French colleague and friend Ernestine Bluteau (with English subtitles).

-Continue reading Łuciuk: Children’s Improvisations
+Continue reading Juliusz Łuciuk: Children’s Improvisations

 Julia Hülsmann: Modern Piano Improvisation